ryanau/Central/docs/v2_brainstorm.md

 Message has_one Shortcode

-Questionnaire has_many Questions (expecting a response) Questionnaire has_many Conclusion (concluding message)
+Questionnaire has_many Questions (expecting a response) Questionnaire has_many Conclusions (concluding message)

 Question has_many Responses
 Response belongs_to Question

-4 types of questions: boolean yes/no, number, text, cancel, stop
+5 types of questions: boolean yes/no, number, text, cancel, stop

 MessageVictim joint table
 Victim has_many Messages (victim answered with short code)